Cambridge Union Society

 |Use||Debating and student centre|

-The restoration will tackle the major subsidence and structural irregularities, remove the 1930s concrete façade and the reintroduce lost original Victorian features, such as the dormer windows lost in WWII.
+The restoration tackled the major subsidence and structural irregularities, removed the 1930s concrete façade and the reintroduced lost original Victorian features.

-New entrances on Round Church Street and Park Street provide light and modern interventions to the brick buildings, increasing the Society’s public visibility and hopefully encouraging the general public into the 1815 café.
-Internal works will improve entrance and egress to assist the flow of the 450 potential attendees at debates, increase accessibility and flexibility of use, and enable Footlights to reuse their original home.
+New entrances on Round Church Street and Park Street provide light and modern interventions to the brick buildings, increasing the Society’s public visibility and hopefully encouraging the general public into the new bar/bistro, the Orator.
+Internal works improved entrance and egress to assist the flow of the 450 potential attendees at debates, increase accessibility and flexibility of use, and potentially enable Footlights to reuse their original home.